We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Corner.
 If your kitchen can accommodate a corner sink, you might want to consider either an L-shaped or rectangular design.
 Corner sinks create a more flexible counter configuration and provide more under-sink storage.

 - Workstation.
-The term “workstation sink” often refers to sinks that come with a variety of accessories that allow you to convert the sink area into food preparation and serving space.
+The term “workstation sink” (not to be confused with a utility sink) often refers to sinks that come with a variety of accessories that allow you to convert the sink area into food preparation and serving space.
 These accessories can include cutting boards, colanders, drying trays, warming racks, and similar items that enhance the versatility of the sink area without using additional counter space.

 Size